auryglover/100-days-of-code/log.md

 **Today's Progress**: I've completed the Introduction to basic CSS exercises on freeCodeCamp

 **Thoughts** I am more committed and determined than before.
-Learning the basics for HTML and CSS have been a breeze due to prior educational experience with C++ and Java.
+Learning the basics to HTML and CSS has been a breeze due to prior educational experience with C++ and Java.
 Cannot wait to feel confident enough to make my first project as I already have a few ideas.

 **Link(s) to work**
 1. [Introduction to basic CSS](https://learn.freecodecamp.org/responsive-web-design/basic-css)